-Children are encouraged to search for the characters that appear in floor stickers, on overhead banners, or on the glass covering display cases.
-At each interaction site, a colourful character prompts adults and children to interact in a number of ways – by discussing shapes and colours, naming objects, or talking about where products come from and how they can be prepared.
+Shoppers with children encountered playful characters that captured their attention from the moment they entered a store.
+Children were encouraged to search for the characters that appeared in floor stickers, on overhead banners, or on the glass covering display cases.
+At each interaction site, a colourful character prompted adults and children to interact in a number of ways – by discussing shapes and colours, naming objects, or talking about where products come from and how they can be prepared.

-The innovation lies in the use of everyday spaces to encourage positive interactions, but more importantly, in the design of an early years intervention that is integrated into an existing platform for scale – a supermarket chain with a massive footprint on the continent.
+We were interested in exploring and supporting the use of everyday spaces to encourage positive interactions, and more importantly, in the design of an early years intervention that was integrated into an existing platform for scale – a supermarket chain with an already massive footprint in low-income communities.